CCavalier/fp-explained/markdowns/part1.md

 Functional programming is all about functions, and specifically pure functions.

-A pure function is a function which has no side effect.
+A pure function is a function which has no side effects.

 _What is a side effect?_